Dry brushing furniture. Dry brushing is the easiest furniture painting technique. Get that gorgeous dry brushed painted furniture finish.

 Painting Leather Inlay on a Vintage Desk

 Paint two coats of paint on the leather making sure to lightly sand in between each coat.
-Next, apply clear matte sealer with the yellow detailer sponge.
+Next, apply a clear sealer with the yellow detailer sponge.
 This sponge is my all time favorite for applying sealer, you can get one (here).

 Here is a full tutorial with VIDEO showing how I seal my painted furniture projects: Sealing Painted Furniture

 Now that the top is done it’s on to the fun part: dry brushing paint!

 New to painted furniture?
 Not sure where to start?
 You can start at the beginning with How to Paint Furniture – a Beginners Guide.

 The most important thing to remember when dry brushing furniture is to use an almost dry brush.
 I find that the best paintbrush to use to dry brush is a plain chip brush.